 Electrical - Mobile Plant in contact with power lines Immediate Action Notification Treatment Follow up Stay in the vehicle.
 Don't risk being electrocuted by attempting to leave the vehicle.
-For Class I incident contact Head Office Isolate the area to prevent harm to persons & minimise damage to Debrief - identify the reason for the occurrence of the Advise anyone near the incident site to stay at least eight metres away from the vehicle or any fallen power lines.
-Site ManagerWHSE Coordinator property & the environment.
-This includes the local community plus traffic control. event & identify ways of preventing repeat incidents.
-Use a toolbox talk to follow Contact the local electricity supply authority to switch the power off and call the emergency services - 000 - to Project Director If possible and safe to do so, implement corrective action. up as soon as practicable.
-Record - document all details report the life threatening situation If you're not going to create another hazard to yourself or Construction ManagerGroup WHSE Manager Provide assistance to the Service on form Incident Investigation Report (SE5101) others, make an attempt to break the vehicle's contact with the power line.
-Client Authorities as requested.
-Advise HSR If you must leave the vehicle because of a fire or other life threatening situation, jump clear to ensure that you don't have contact with the vehicle and the ground at the same time.
+Advise anyone near the incident site to stay at least eight metres away from the vehicle or any fallen power lines.
+Contact the local electricity supply authority to switch the power off and call the emergency services - 000 - to report the life threatening situation If you're not going to create another hazard to yourself or others, make an attempt to break the vehicle's contact with the power line.
+If you must leave the vehicle because of a fire or other life threatening situation, jump clear to ensure that you don't have contact with the vehicle and the ground at the same time.
 When you jump clear, ensure that you land with your feet together and then continue to jump or shuffle with your feet together until you are at least eight metres clear of the vehicle, power lines or anything in contact with the vehicle or power lines.
 Untrained or unequipped persons should not attempt to rescue a person who has received an electric shock.
-If the vehicle is immobilised, ensure that the power supply And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator. has been switched off and the incident site has been made safe before giving assistance Project Director Construction Manager Where danger exists to the public or employees Act on emergency services instructions.
+If the vehicle is immobilised, ensure that the power supply has been switched off and the incident site has been made safe before giving assistance For Class I incident contact Head Office Site Manager WHSE Coordinator Project Manager Group WHSE Manager UHS Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
+Project Manager Where danger exists to the public or employees Act on emergency services instructions.
+Isolate the area to prevent harm to persons & minimise damage to property & the environment.
+This includes the local community plus traffic control.
+If possible and safe to do so, implement corrective action.
+Provide assistance to the Service Authorities as requested.
+Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
+Use a toolbox talk to follow up as soon as practicable.
+Record - document all details on form Incident Investigation Report (SE5101) Advise HSR